 Mingo Crossing Recreation Area is located between Biggenden and the small country town of Mount Perry.
-The setting along the Burnett River and surrounded by rural countryside creates a peaceful and relaxing country atmosphere and a perfect spot to cast a line or put in the tinny.
+The setting along the Burnett River, surrounded by rural countryside, creates a peaceful and relaxing country atmosphere and a perfect spot to cast a line or put in the tinny.

 The Mingo Crossing recreation area facilities include:

 The closest fuel, medical and banking services are located in Mount Perry, 30 minutes away.

 The Burnett River provides excellent recreational fishing.
 Claude Wharton Weir, named after a state parliamentarian of the late 1900s who was born in Gayndah, is located off the Burnett Highway just north of Gayndah on the Burnett River.

 Fishing and Boating

 Australian bass, barramundi, golden perch (yellowbelly), spangled perch and catfish are the commonly caught species in the Burnett River.

 There are a large number of excellent places to go boating.
 The varying waterways provide areas for some quiet canoeing around a creek, a spot of fishing and plenty of room for water skiing.